gcsizmadia/EgonsoftHU.Text.Json/README.md

 (or migrate to) this attribute without the need to reference the newer (but not stable) `9.0.0` version of `System.Text.Json` nuget package.

-All you need to do is to create an attribute with the same name within the same namespace in your project.
+All you need to do is to create an attribute with the same name (`JsonStringEnumMemberNameAttribute`) within the same namespace (`System.Text.Json.Serialization`) in your project.

 You can find the source code for this attribute here:
 [JsonStringEnumMemberNameAttribute](https://github.com/dotnet/runtime/blob/main/src/libraries/System.Text.Json/src/System/Text/Json/Serialization/JsonStringEnumMemberNameAttribute.cs)